rebelsky/csc207c/_mps/matrices.md

 ### Part two: Implement Matrices

 In the repository, you will find a `Matrix<T>` interface and a `MatrixV0<T>` class that is intended to implements that interface.

-### Part three: Make a simple game

-As you might expect, matrices make reasonable platforms for board games, such as Othello or checkers.
-Create a game, which you will store in a new class in package `edu.grinnell.csc207.main`.
-You can find sample games in the classes `SampleGame1p` and `SampleGame2p`.

 ## Submitting your work